 If this is the case, you will arrive in Hatton around 11:12 am (if you’re taking the train from Kandy to Hatton).
 You then need to take a bus or tuk-tuk from Hatton to Dalhousie and you will arrive by 14:00, giving you enough time to explore the village.

 It will be an early night for you as you’ll be up by 02:00 to start your hike.
 After you’ve climbed Adam’s Peak, aim to be back at your hotel by 08:00.
-You’ll then have enough time to get to Hatton and make either the 11:14 or 14:30 train from Hatton to Ella.
+You’ll then have enough time to get to Hatton and make either the 11:14 or 14:30 train.
+Instead of going straight to Ella from Adam’s Peak, I suggest you go to Nuwara Eliya first.
+It’s about halfway between Hatton and Ella, and was one of my favorite places to visit in Sri Lanka.

 You’ll be exhausted but at least you would have made it to Adam’s Peak.